facebook/react-native-website/docs/button.md

 ### `title`

-Text to display inside the button
+Text to display inside the button.

 | Type   | Required |
 | ------ | -------- |